 Events and Announcements

 Life Review Project

-VIEW an interview with the Program Director about the program and application process.
+VIEW an interview with the Program Director.

-The on-line admissions form allows for a brief personal statment.
+PERSONAL STATEMENT - The on-line admissions form allows for a brief personal statment.
 Prospective applicants are encouraged to send a separate, more detailed statement directly to Dr. Meuser by email.
 This statement should address the following questions: